-Breakfast and lunch may only be eaten in the commons area on the 2^{nd} floor, flex spaces, or outside of the building on the parking lot level.
+Breakfast and lunch may only be eaten in the commons area on the 2nd floor, flex spaces, or outside of the building on the parking lot level.
 Eating lunch in a classroom is only at the teachers' discretion, and only allowed with the teachers' consent and presence in the room.
+Students are responsible for maintaining clean and neat eating areas.